 But, another important thing to remember is that one cannot add some new and extra matter in the drawings during the application period.
 If something is left to be filed, then a new filing date has to be taken once a non-provisional application is filed.

 Therefore, the practice of including drawings with the main application is preferred to avoid any hassle.

 - Another misconception is that whether drawings are required for chemical compounds or composition.
-Since, chemical compounds are self-explanatory and sufficient; there is no need to include drawings for their representation.
-Also, there is no ban for inclusion of drawings, so if anyone wants to present a clear drawing, they are welcome as well.
+Since chemical compounds are self-explanatory and sufficient; there is no need to include drawings for their representation.
+Also, there is no ban on the inclusion of drawings, so if anyone wants to present a clear drawing, they are welcome as well.

 Because, the better drawings you present, the more will be your chances towards getting the patent.
 Therefore, hiring a professional patent illustrator is quite worthy.
-A professional patent illustrator holds specialization in creation of valid multiple, detailed and professional drawings.
-And the best part, is that the cost of hiring a professional patent illustrator is very few in front of the significance it carries and influence it builds in front of the patent examiner.
+A professional patent illustrator holds specialization in the creation of valid multiple, detailed and professional drawings.
+And the best part is that the cost of hiring a professional patent illustrator is very few in front of the significance it carries and influences it builds in front of the patent examiner.

 Apart from knowing the misconception, you should must focus on the rules that are mandatory while drafting patent drawings.
 The following article will give you an insight into the details of patent drawings rules.